ACCESS-NRI/access-nri-intake-catalog/docs/contributing/issues.rst

   version, installed libraries, and catalog version.

   .. note::
-     You can check your catalog version by looking at the :code:`metadata` attribute of you catalog instance
+     You can check your catalog version by looking at the :code:`metadata` attribute of your ACCESS-NRI catalog instance

 * Detailed steps to reproduce the bug, ideally a `Minimal, Complete and Verifiable Example <https://matthewrocklin.com/minimal-bug-reports>`_.
 If possible, a